 The day care centre and the grade 7 classroom children, combined with the dogs and cats, make a perfect atmosphere for the elderly residents of the complex.

 Elderly residents who enjoy gardening would have a field day working in the greenhouse.

 Although the added cost of installing a combination solar, geothermal energy system to heat, cool, and supply energy to the complex would be high, it might be well worth the added expense, because the cost of the energy would be nothing, the cost to maintain the system would be very low, and the negative impact on the environment would be zero.

 It is my understanding that it costs no more to build and maintain such a complex than a conventional senior lodge, but in order to build such a complex requires the cooperation of the town, the chamber of commerce, the churches, the service clubs, volunteers, and grants from the provincial and federal governments.

 I truly believe this is the model for the future in long term care for the elderly regardless of their mental and physical condition.
 They would look forward to the day, rather than sit and stare at the four walls waiting to die, which too often happens in conventional senior long term care facilities.

-As long as senior care facilities are built and run to maximize shareholder profits at the expense of the resident's needs and wishes nothing will change.
+As long as senior care facilities are built and run to maximizeshareholder profits at the expense of the resident's needs and wishes nothing will change.
 Also, conventional senior care facilities are a perfect breeding grounds for an epidemic.